uwu-octane/alg_lab/README.md

 * A unix system (can be a virtual machine) and basic knowledge on how to use it.
 It is possible to run most things also on Windows, but we cannot provide support.
 * Basic skills with Git.
 This is actually something you can quickly learn, but you have to do it on your own.

+## Timeline

+* 24. April: Kickoff
+    * Who are we?
+    * Who are you?
+    * How will this lab be organized?
+    * What will be the first task?
+    * Team assignments.
+Special treatment for master or already experienced students.
+*

 ## Lectures to go next

 This lab is just a quick peek into solving NP-hard problems in practice, there is more!